THE MOST COMMON MYTHS ASSOCIATED WITH CREDIT SCORE

 Many people assume that applying for loans from several lenders increases the probability of a loan being secured.
 However, as part of a ‘hard’ inquiry, some lenders test your credit history which adversely affects your CIBIL ratings.
 Therefore, it is necessary to ensure that you do not apply for loans from different lenders at the same time.

 Not Exactly, when you’re a first-time borrower, probably you won’t have any credit history or ranking.
 Usually, lenders look for responsible credit behavior and regular payments rather than zero credit history or loans.
 Hence, a proven clean track record is the ideal scenario than no credit history at all.

 Paying off delinquent Debts Will Remove the Transaction from Your Credit Report

 Do not be under the misconception that paying off a delinquent debt would erase your transaction from the credit history.
 In fact, it will remain within your credit history for years, impacting your credit score and availability of credit.
 Such entries in your credit report would show that how you have handled your debts and how effective you were in paying them off.
-This informs the lenders about your repayment behaviour and hence influence the approval of loan.
+This informs the lenders about your repayment behavior and hence influences the approval of the loan.